 - “Go along” with the crowd in terms of getting the active protest participants to think you are with them.
 This may help you navigate out of the situation more easily if you’re just seen as one of many.
 Move with the group while making your way to the edge of the crowd.
 Be sure to not participate in any activity seen as deviant by law enforcement or security personnel while blending in.

 Make a break

 - Have an escape plan, don’t just randomly try to fight your way through the crowd.
 Fighting your way through the crowd will not work.
-Look for the path of least resistance when trying to get out of the crowd.
+Look for the path of least resistance when trying to get out.
 At times, there will be natural breaks or seams in the congestion of the crowd.
 When these are identified, be sure to take advantage of them.

 - If you are traveling with children, maintain physical contact.
 If possible, carry small children to avoid them getting trampled or becoming lost in the crowd.
 Have a plan as to how you are going to do this, especially if you have to cover a large distance.